-Our Long Term Plan was adopted on 8 July 2021.
-That means that our work programme for the next three years is largely set.
+Our Long Term Plan was adopted on 24 June 2020, and became effective as of 1 July 2020.
+That means that our work programme for the next three years are largely set.
 However, each year following the adoption of the Long Term Plan we produce an Annual Plan.
 Annual Plans provide an opportunity to check in, and make any minor amendments that may be required.
 If we need to make a significant change from the direction of our Long Term Plan, we will seek feedback from the community, or those affected, regarding that matter.